 Lost and Abandoned Pension Resources

-The Pension Benefit Guaranty Corporation is a U.S. government agency that provides information on pension-related topics to help people understand and find their pensions.
+The Pension Benefit Guaranty Corporation is a U.S. government agency.
+It provides information on pension-related topics to help people understand and find their pensions.
 A few resources that you can use to find a lost or abandoned pension include:

 - The National Registry of Unclaimed Retirement Benefits: This website can help former government and non-government employees find their retirement plan account balances that are left unclaimed.